 In addition to the regional effects, there would also be an impact on the U.S economy.
-In the short-run, we can expect volatility in national and regional labor market indicators, spillovers to consumption from earning losses and higher gasoline prices, and a drawdown in crude inventories from inactivity in the gulf coast upstream and downstream activity.
+In the short-run, we can expect volatility in national and regional labor market indicators, spillovers to consumption from earning losses and higher gasoline prices, volatility in foreign trade due to damages to transportation infrastructure, and an upturn in commercial crude oil inventories (excluding strategic reserves).